James-Cherished-Inc/DistroChooser/README.md

 *   **Interactive Table:** Displays a list of Linux distributions with various criteria.
 *   **Criteria-based Filtering:** Filter distributions based on Non-Negotiable, Important, and Nice-to-Have criteria priorities.
 *   **Distribution Elimination:** Users can hide distributions from the table that do not meet their requirements.
+*   **Re-add Filtered Out Distro:** Use the dropdown above the table to re-add a previously filtered distro for comparison; it appears at the top with light highlight, full actions (Details, Eliminate), and recalculated scores based on current filters.
 *   **Detailed Information:** View more detailed specifications and scores for each distribution.
-*   Export/Import functionality for user preferences and filtered lists.
+*   **Sorting:** Sort the table by different criteria columns.
 *   Retractable Supra-columns, inspired by https://artificialanalysis.ai/

 ### Planned Features

-*   **Sorting:** Sort the table by different criteria columns.
+*   Export/Import functionality for user preferences and filtered lists.
 *   An AI-powered recommendation engine to suggest distributions based on user input.
 *   Performance optimizations for handling larger datasets.
 *   Enhanced accessibility features for a wider range of users.